cldf-datasets/hueblerstability/README.md

 ## Description

-The dataset complements the research article submitted for review 'Phylogenetic signal and rate of evolutionary change in language structures'.
+The dataset complements the research article 'Phylogenetic signal and rate of evolutionary change in language structures'.

 This dataset is licensed under a CC-BY-4.0 license